retrohacker/template/README.md

     <script>
       class HelloWorld extends Template {
         constructor() {
-          // First argument is the id of the template super("HelloWorld");
+          // First argument is the querySelector of the template super("#HelloWorld");
           // fragment contains the hydrated template
           // We can use it to query for child nodes, in this case: class="message"
           // Anything you want to update during runtime should be stored on "this"